FilUnderscore/SG-P2PFL-HE/README.md

-# P2PFL
+# SG IoT P2PFL HE
-A novel Federated Learning framework for Python that leverages Peer-to-Peer networking via HTTP for privacy-preservation with Homomorphic Encryption.
+A novel Smart Grid (SG) Internet of Things (IoT) Federated Learning (FL) framework for Python that leverages Peer-to-Peer networking via HTTP for privacy-preservation with Homomorphic Encryption (HE).

 ## Getting Started
 Run the `setup_dev.bat` script or run the following command: